 You are not going to find these quality control stickers on the bottom of an M1K.
 First of all these stickers look hideous even before they have accumulated dust.
 Second they add a tiny bit of weight (it is kind of funny that by increasing weight a quality control sticker reduces the quality of the mouse).

 Even if we are not using quality control stickers, we still do quality control, and we do it ourselves.
 And we do not do statistical testing.
 We do literal testing: every single M1K is tested.
 Our goal for Kickstarter and Indiegogo is not to have a low defect rate.
 Our goal is to have no defect rate.
 And the best way to achieve this goal is to do all of the testing ourselves because we know the M1K inside and out, down to the last capacitor and resistor.

 The way we test by the way is not by just looking at an M1K.
 Instead we do a little test-drive.
-My favorite way of doing that right now is a quick round of Krunker (my brother is a revolver person, while I myself am more of a shotgun person).
+My favorite way of doing that right now is a quick round of Krunker (revolver for the win).
 Similar to like a new car can have a few kilometers on the clock, a new M1K thus will have a few frags on the clock.
 Do not worry about our fingerprints though: every M1K gets one final round of microfiber cloth polishing when we are done testing it.

 Having said all that about quality testing I want to add that for the future we will try to rely on quality control testing less and less.
 Instead we want to increase quality by improving our design and our manufacturing.
 Or as W. Edwards Deming put it:

 «You cannot inspect quality into the product; it is already there.»